 - To determine if recorded incidences correlate with actual work environments

 - Will simultaneously address any observable safety violations

 OSHA stated that this NEP will help the agency work with the Government Accountability Office (GAO) and the Bureau of Labor Statistics, which have both cited concerns about the accuracy of recorded workplace injury and illness estimates.

 Incident Management Assistance

-> Don't be taken by surprise, prepare now for a possible inspection.
-With the help of MSDSonline's Incident Management application, you'll have one convenient location to record, store and access employee incident information.
+Don't be taken by surprise, prepare now for a possible inspection.
+With the help of the VelocityEHS Incident Management solution, you'll have one convenient location to record, store and access employee incident information.

-> It’s easy to get started; the 4-Step Case Guide takes you through a step-by-step process for entering new cases into the system.
+It’s easy to get started; the 4-Step Case Guide takes you through a step-by-step process for entering new cases into the system.
 Once the cases are entered, you can use the analytics tools to identify workplace hazards and ― through the application ― begin scheduling corrective actions to eliminate them.